antonin-tarrade/antonin-tarrade/README.md

 # 💫 About Me:
 👋 Hi there !
-My name is Antonin <br>🥐 I’m a French student in computer science<br>👾 I Like making video games and participating in game jams<br>🌐 But I'm also interested in web and software development!<br>🌱 I’m currently learning SvelteKit and React<br>
+My name is Antonin <br>🥐 I’m a French student in computer science<br>👾 I Like making video games and participating in game jams<br>🌐 But I'm also interested in web and software development!<br>🌱 I’m currently learning React and Blender <br>

 ## 🌐 Socials: